base-org/web/apps/base-docs/docs/building-with-base/guides/building-with-base-and-foundry/introduction.md

 - _[forge]_: Compile, test, and deploy your smart contracts
 - _[cast]_: Interact with the Blockchain over RPC.
 You can make smart contract calls, send transactions, or retrieve any type of chain data
-- _[chisel]_: A solidity REPL.
-You can write solidity code directly
+- _[chisel]_: A Solidity REPL.
+You can write Solidity code directly
 - _[anvil]_: A local Blockchain node for testing and development

 Using Foundry you can manage your dependencies, compile your project, run tests, deploy smart contracts and interact with the chain from the command-line and via Solidity scripts.